 - 1. Students absent on the test days, must come in the following day to take the missed tests before going to their clinical assignment.
 Test grades will be no higher than 80%. - 2.
 If student fails to take missed tests on next day, test grades will be no higher than 75%. - 3.
-If the student is not in for one of the classes and test during the day but comes in later on that day to take the missed tests, each test will be no higher than 80%. - 4.
-More than one absence will result in a 1-point deduction from your final grade for each additional absence.
-You are responsible to obtain the work covered in class, e.g. assignments, test schedule - 5.
+If the student arrives later on that class day to take the missed tests, each test will be no higher than 80% and be taken at the end of the class day. - 4.
+More than one absence will result in a 1-point deduction from your final average for each additional absence.
+You are responsible to obtain the work covered in class, e.g. assignments, test schedule. - 5.
 Personal days cannot be requested on class days during the academic calendar year. - 6.
 Quizzes will not be allowed to be made up if absent on day quiz given except for jury duty.